STARTUP INVESTING IS

-Turn the book back a few more pages and you’ll find I graduated cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University and was an Edmund Evans Memorial Scholar as well as a Weeks Family Foundation Scholar.
-Undergrad is where Crystal and I met and were classmates.
+Turn the book back a few more pages, and you’ll find I graduated cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University and was an Edmund Evans Memorial Scholar as well as a Weeks Family Foundation Scholar.
+Undergrad is where Crystal and I met as classmates.
 (She often reminds me that her GPA was .02 higher than mine.)
 Earning my Foreign Service degree included plenty of time abroad attending the Universidad Católica del Ecuador in Quito, Ecuador, University College Cork, in Cork, Ireland, and the Universidad Complutense in Madrid, Spain.
-From there, I went on to graduate cum laude from Georgetown University Law Center where I was a member of The Tax Lawyer law review and was honored as a Philip A. Ryan and Ralph J. Gilbert Memorial Scholar.

 I went on to graduate cum laude from Georgetown University Law Center, where I was a member of The Tax Lawyer law review, was awarded the Philip A. Ryan and Ralph J. Gilbert Memorial scholarships, and spent some time working in a law firm in El Salvador.
 Long before any of that, beginning in 7th grade, I attended night school at the State University of New York at Buffalo for years of college mathematics classes wearing thick glasses, awkward braces, and knowing the entire time that technology and innovation would always be passions of mine.

-These days, I live with my wife Crystal and our three gutsy girls near the ocean and in the mountains.
+These days, I live with my wife Crystal and our three gutsy girls in Jackson, Wyoming, and our home away from home, Copenhagen, Denmark.
 Alpine and nordic skiing are religious pursuits for me.
-When not trying to heal the planet, reform our criminal justice system, and accelerate research into supportive and therapeutic care and vaccines for COVID-19, I’m also a kitesurfer, helicopter enthusiast, recovering Ironman triathlete, average-proficiency crossword puzzler, beginner violinist trying to keep up with his kids, and I’ve bicycled coast-to-coast across the United States of America.
+When not trying to heal the planet, reform our criminal justice system, and accelerate research into supportive and therapeutic care and vaccines for COVID-19, I’m also a kitesurfer, recovering Ironman triathlete, average-proficiency crossword puzzler, beginner violinist trying to keep up with his kids, and I’ve bicycled coast-to-coast across the United States of America.